 Delivery Quantities under an Operational Balancing Arrangement

+The Interconnected Party with an ICA at a Delivery Point may elect under its ICA whether an OBA applies at the Delivery Point.
 Where an OBA applies at a Delivery Point, a Shipper’s Daily Delivery Quantity will be its Approved NQ.

 Delivery Quantities under the Downstream Reconciliation Rules